 So, whether or not you’re competent with HTML and can build a great Amazon or Google-like resume, or simply are a comeback kid, there are many different and bizarre ways to attract the attention of employers.

 Don’t let your resume just eek into the fold.
-Try something new and different next time, bordering on the bizarre – it could do you more favors than not!
+Try something new and bold next time, bordering on the bizarre – it could do you more favors than not!
 And if you’re an employer, it’s a good idea to consider folks who think outside of the box about their resume.
 They could add a great deal of creativity to your own workplace (for better or for worse!
 Ha!).